Workshop Recap: Hiring Diverse Future Leaders With Early Talent

 - Assess your hiring process from the perspective of diverse candidates to improve accessibility

-If you’re looking to improve diversity within your early talent hiring programme, get in touch.
+If you’re looking to improve diversity within your early talent-hiring program, get in touch.

 Get in touch